-While sitting on my most comfy minimalist-boho cornered sofa, I was checking on the latest home magazines for better ideas to refurbish my office space according to the vibe of 2023.
+While sitting on my most comfy minimalist-boho cornered sofa, I was checking on the latest home magazines for better ideas to refurbish my office space according to the latest vibes.
 Surprisingly, all the magazines have one common suggestion of adoring a modern Scandinavian interior design or a scandi-industrial look.
-I, therefore, began hunting for ideas, inspiration, and tips through Instagram, Pinterest, old catalogues, Ikea catalogues, and designer books to at least try to understand the interiors.
+I, therefore, began hunting for ideas, inspiration, and tips through Instagram, Pinterest, old catalogs, Ikea catalogs, and designer books to at least try to understand the interiors.
 It was vivid to find out more about Scandinavian interiors, but in the end, I was left with a heavy mess of brainy thoughts trying to figure out what to do next.
-It didn't seem to be a huge problem until I redecorated my living space last year and saw a complete rupture.
+It didn’t seem to be a huge problem until I redecorated my living space last year and saw a complete rupture.
 We were drowned in paint, leaving upholsteries in a mess and flooring tough to handle and more of it.
 So, this time, I pledged to initiate everything in order.
 Apart from that, I must write something for you before I bid my office goodbye for the time being.
-Hey, I am not putting you in nostalgia because it is simply impossible to take a break again from work after a long gateway of the Christmas holidays.
+Hey, I am not putting you in nostalgia because it is simply impossible to take a break again from work after the recent holidays I called in for myself.
 It is just a temporary movement but a Work From Sofa thing!
-So enjoy this epic read on redecorating your entire place in accordance with Scandinavian interior design.
+So enjoy this epic read on redecorating your entire place per Scandinavian interior design.

 But before that, why must you stick to the article till the end?
 An important question you might raise in your mind!
-Reading this blog will help you to spend more time with me, a cooperatively compelling company!
-Well, Well, Well, I can't help myself to keep it straight without any drama as my new year's resolution entitles me to do so.
-Anyways, you must read it because I am saving your precious time to evaluate tens of designer magazines, books and catalogues with my quick yet deep basics and inspirations.
+Reading this article will help you to spend more time with me, a cooperatively compelling company!
+Well, I can’t help myself to keep it straight without any drama as my New Year’s resolution entitles me to do so.
+Anyway, you must read it because I am saving your precious time to evaluate tens of designer magazines, books, and catalogs with my quick yet deep basics and inspirations.
 I think you got a big one to help you stick it with me.
-So, let's get started.
+So, let’s get started.

 What Is Scandinavian Interior Design?

 You must know why this style came into existence.
 Until the end of the 19th century, this region had a disastrous economy due to poor agricultural practices.
-The money was short, leading people to own a better home for living.
+The money was short- leading people to own a better home for a living (not only decor).
 Hence, they decided to put a functional design for their homes with a simple look.
-Most of the decoratives were for the upper-class people, having a pattern similar to that of France, Germany and Britain.
-Then came an elegant combination of modern lines and traditional detailing, which appealed to the middle-class people, ultimately pouring life into Scandinavian interior design.
+Most of the decoratives were for the upper-class population, having a pattern similar to that of France, Germany, and Britain.
+Then came an elegant combination of modern lines and traditional detailing, which appealed to the middle-class section, ultimately pouring life into Scandinavian interior design.
 So, yes, it is not a new design, but it is older than you think.

-It is time for the definition which you waited for so long.
+It is time for the definition that you waited for so long.

 Scandinavian design, developed in the Nordic region, is a recurring theme to building living in the surrounding landscape with a modern yet simple architecture, blending them into a highly infused drama.